 By manufacturing its own concrete breakers with continual design improvements Antigo has developed a fleet of several types of concrete breakers uniquely capable of performing the full range of fractured slab techniques in preparation for pavement overlays.
 These same concrete breakers are optimized for breaking for removal extremely thick airfield pavements and urban pavements in vibration sensitive areas.
-Of equal importance, the Antigo Construction Family of Companies encompasses a staff of equipment operators, support personnel and managers with unequalled experience who are dedicated to building and operating the very best concrete breakers and to providing the very best service to its customers.
+Of equal importance, the Antigo Construction Family of Companies encompasses a staff of equipment operators, fabricators, mechanics, support personnel and managers with unequaled experience who are dedicated to building and operating the very best concrete breakers and to providing the very best service to its customers.

-Antigo Construction, Inc. entered the USA concrete pavement rehabilitation business in 1982 with the purchase of a used Wirtgen CB7000 guillotine style concrete breaker.
+Antigo Construction, Inc. entered the USA concrete pavement rehabilitation business in 1982 with the purchase of a used Wirtgen CB7000 guillotine-style concrete breaker.
 Antigo purchased five more Wirtgen concrete breakers over the next several years to keep up with the demand in the dual markets of 1) crack & seat concrete pavement in preparation for an asphalt overlay, and 2) break concrete pavement for removal and recycling.

 By 1988 Antigo realized that a more productive, easily maintained and economical concrete breaker was needed.
 Antigo accomplished this by creating an affiliated company, Badger State Highway Equipment, Inc., to manufacture a new type of guillotine breaker – the Badger Breaker®.
-Badger has manufactured 21 all-terrain breakers, the 8600 Badger Breaker® and 17 truck-mounted breakers, the T8600 Badger Breaker®, for Antigo’s use and a few early, international customers.
+Badger has manufactured 23 all-terrain breakers, the 8600 Badger Breaker® and 23 truck-mounted breakers, the T8600 Badger Breaker®, for Antigo’s use and a few early, international customers.
 The 8600 and T8600 have very similar breaking capabilities.
 Both incorporate an 8-foot (2.4m) wide, 6 to 7.5-ton (5.5 to 6.8 tonne) drop hammer with a variable drop height of 1 foot (0.3m) to over 8 feet (2.4m) which is ideally suited for a wide range of applications from cracking 12-feet (3.7m) wide pavement lanes to breaking 3-feet (0.9m) thick airfield runways.

 In 1995, responding to the transportation industry’s need for more cost-effective, less disruptive concrete pavement breaking techniques, Badger designed and manufactured the first multi-head breaker, the MHB Badger Breaker®.
 The MHB consists of eight pairs of drop hammers spread across a 12-feet (3.7m) wide frame (the truck-mounted MHBT utilizes 6 pairs of hammer across an 8-feet (2.4m) wide frame).
 The smaller hammers of the MHB, as compared to the 8600 and T8600, allow the MHB to work in vibration-sensitive areas and to increase its breaking capability to a full lane width in one pass.
 An added benefit was soon discovered when it was found that the MHB was ideally suited to improve upon a more recent concrete pavement rehabilitation technique – concrete pavement rubblization and asphalt overlay.
-Antigo quickly became the worldwide leader in rubblization and has rubblized an average of 3 million square yards (2.5 million square meters) annually since 2005.
+Antigo quickly became the worldwide leader in rubblization and has rubblized an average of 2.3 million square yards (1.9 million square meters) of concrete pavement annually since 2005.

-Badger has manufactured 30 MHB machines to meet the ever increasing demand for rubblization and asphalt overlay, a technique that many pavement engineers have determined is the most cost-effective method of rehabilitating distressed concrete pavements.
+Badger has manufactured 36 MHB machines to meet the ever increasing demand for rubblization and asphalt overlay, a technique that many pavement engineers have determined is the most cost-effective method of rehabilitating distressed concrete pavements.

 Antigo brought its crack & seat expertise to England in 1997 when it was chosen to crack the 227,000 square yards (190,000 square meters) M40 project – the first crack & seat project on a Motorway in the UK.
 This led to the formation of Antigo Breakers Limited and later Antigo MHB Breakers Ltd, which is still active in the UK and Ireland.